 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Biskra Airport for general outdoor tourist activities are from early March to early May and from mid October to mid November, with a peak score in the first week of April.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Biskra Airport for hot-weather activities are from early May to late June and from early September to mid October, with a peak score in the last week of September.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Biskra Airport for hot-weather activities are from late April to late June and from early September to mid October, with a peak score in the third week of September.